mavryk-network/taquito/website/versioned_docs/version-17.4.0/wallet_API.md

 - `source`: a string indicating the source of the transaction

-- `mutez`: if set to `true`, it indicates that the amount provided is in mutez
+- `mumav`: if set to `true`, it indicates that the amount provided is in mumav

 ### - Operation hash and confirmation